 The Nike shoe has bold styling – and it’s noisier – but it delivers where it matters in a weightlifting shoe.

 But, the Legacy Lifter II is also a great choice – but more conservative looking and quieter.

 Grab a pair of Rogue weightlifting shoes today and see your technique and lifts improve.

 Photo and Image Credits

-- Some additional product imagery is courtesy of Reebok, Adidas, and Nike.
+- Some additional product photos are courtesy of Reebok, Adidas, and Nike.